 The LFN word set defines words for sending and receiving LF-terminated text over a network connection:

-- "options" endpoint LFN-CREATE
+- endpoint "options" LFN-CREATE

 - value LFN-DEBUG